Wheat production in the United States: History

-According to Alexander Von Humboldt, wheat was first cultivated in New Spain by a black slave of Hernán Cortés in the 15th century who discovered a few grains of wheat in provisions of rice sent from Spain.
-In the Franciscan Monastery of Quito, Ecuador, a clay vessel is on display containing the first kernels of wheat which were then sowed by the Franciscan Monk, Friar Jodoc Riri de Gante at the plazuela de San Francisco in Quito.
-Although it was first introduced to the Western Hemisphere following the discovery of the New World, wheat came to be grown in North American soil only during the colonial period.
+According to Ricardo Alegria, wheat was first cultivated in New Spain by Afro-Spanish conquistador Juan Garrido in the 16th century.

+Although it was first introduced to the Western Hemisphere soon after the discovery of the New World, wheat came to be grown in North American soil only during the colonial period.
 During the colonial period, wheat was sown by broadcasting, reaped by sickles, and threshed by flails.
 The kernels were then taken to a grist mill for grinding into flour.

 19th century

 In 1830, it took four people and two oxen, working 10 hours a day, to produce 200 bushels.
-The geographic center of wheat-growing areas in the U.S. in 1839 was to the north and west of Washington, D.C., and spread further over time to the far west of the country.
+The geographic center of wheat-growing areas in the U.S. in 1839 was to the north and west of Washington, D.C., and it spread further over time to the far west of the country.
 Production conditions also resulted in extending the wheat growing areas into harsher climatic regions.
 Data on wheat production is available for the period between 1885 and 1930.
-Improvements in wheat breeding in the U.S. was an activity of the state agricultural experiment stations, while the federal officials concentrated on exploring possibilities of gaining from appropriate varieties developed in other parts of the world.
+Improvements in wheat breeding in the U.S. were an activity of the state agricultural experiment stations, while the federal officials concentrated on exploring possibilities of gaining from appropriate varieties developed in other parts of the world.

 After the American Civil War, the western Mississippi Valley and the Great Plains to its west, where large fertile lands were available, resulted in expanding wheat farming.
-By this time, better tillage equipment was in use, railroads provided better access to world markets, better trading and warehousing facilities were facilitated, and more particularly introduction of hard winter was introduced.
+By this time, better tillage equipment was in use, railroads provided better access to world markets, better trading and warehousing facilities were facilitated, and more particularly introduction of hard winter wheat.
 In the 1870s, Turkey red wheat, a hard variety of wheat, was introduced to the farmlands of Kansas by Russian Mennonite immigrants.
 This wheat variety spread quickly.
 New technology substantially enhanced productivity in the 19th century, as sowing with drills replaced broadcasting, cradles took the place of sickles, and the cradles in turn were replaced by reapers and binders.
 Steam-powered threshing machines superseded flails.
 By 1895, in Bonanza farms in the Dakotas, it took six different people and 36 horses pulling huge harvesters, working 10 hours a day, to produce 20,000 bushels.
 Following the invention of the steel roller mill in 1878, hard varieties of wheat such as Turkey Red became more popular than soft, which had been previously preferred because they were easier for grist mills to grind.